HOME—US Scouting—Boy Scouts of America

 - Because the OA uses indian themes, costumes, dances, and ceremonies, some American Indians have objected to the program, accusing it of cultural appropriation.
 In recent decades, the OA has made efforts to be more culturally sensitive, which has helped them gain at least some support in the American Indian community.

-- In the early decades of Scouting, various Scout Councils started a number of local organizations similar to the Order of the Arrow.
-Of these, it appears only two survive to today: the Firecrafter organization, founded in 1920, in the Crossroads of America Council (Indianapolis, Indiana) and the 'Tribe of Mic-O-Say', founded in 1925 by H. Roe Bartle, with Mother Tribe at Camp Geiger (Pony Express Council, St Joseph, Missouri) & a second tribe at H. Roe Bartle Scout Reservation (Heart of America Council, Kansas, City, Missouri).
+- In the early decades of Scouting, various Scout Councils and camps started a number of local organizations similar to the Order of the Arrow.
+Of these, it appears only two survive to today: the Firecrafter organization, founded in 1920 in the Crossroads of America Council (Indianapolis, Indiana) and the 'Tribe of Mic-O-Say', founded in 1925 by H. Roe Bartle, with Mother Tribe at Camp Geiger (Pony Express Council, St Joseph, Missouri) & a second tribe at H. Roe Bartle Scout Reservation (Heart of America Council, Kansas, City, Missouri).
 Both organizations use indian themes and promote service and Scout advancement through a program strongly tied to their council's summer camp.
-More recently (2006), the Great Rivers Council (Columbia, Missouri), which is adjacent to the other two Missouri councils, created a summer camp program called the Sons of Daniel Boone, partly based on Daniel Carter Beard's original (1905) pre-Scouting pioneer-type program.
-Great Rivers' version promotes Scout skills and service to their camp.
-Like Firecrafter and Mic-O-Say, it not only encourages Scouts to attend summer camp, it effectively discourages them from attending any other council's summer camp by penalizing those who don't attend the in-council camp (that is, these programs provide advancement and recognition tokens every year, so those who go elsewhere miss out).
+These programs are available only at their respective summer camps, and members who move out of Council cannot transfer into the Order of the Arrow unless they are elected.

 For more information on BSA-related topics, see: